-Minor Rulemaking Procedure.
+- (4) Minor Rulemaking Procedure.
 The Chief Gaming Regulator may make technical corrections or minor amendments to the SNGA regulations without prior notice, but such minor amendments under this procedure must have de minimus effect.
-Such final technical corrections or minor amendments shall be made public in the same manner as under the Standard rulemaking Procedure before the rule shall be deemed final.

-(5) Interpretive Rulemaking Procedure.
+Such final technical corrections or minor amendments shall be made public in the same manner as under the Standard rulemaking Procedure before the rule shall be deemed final. - (5) Interpretive Rulemaking Procedure.
 The SNGA Gaming Commission may issue regulations without prior notice giving its interpretation of regulations issued under this Section, IGRA, or the Compact.
-Such interpretive regulations shall be made public in the same manner as under the Standard Rulemaking Procedure.
+Such interpretive regulations shall be made public in the same manner as under the Standard Rulemaking Procedure. - (6) Interim Final Regulations.

-(iii) If the proposed regulation is withdrawn, it shall be removed from the website.

-(6) Interim Final Regulations.

 When exercising the rulemaking authority pursuant to paragraphs (2)-(4) of this subsection, the SNGA Gaming Commission shall issue such regulation in the form of an interim final regulation.
-An interim final regulation shall be enforceable immediately upon its publication on the website, however, that the SNGA shall accept written comments for a period of not less than thirty (30) days from the date of publication before the rule may be deemed final.

-(d) Regulatory Effect.

-Regulations promulgated under this Title shall bind all persons, organizations, or vendors licensed under this Title within the scope of their License; gaming activities operated by SNGE and/or the Gaming Enterprise; all visitors, guests and patrons of a gaming facility; and all persons employed by the Gaming Operation.
-Failure to comply with any regulation of the SNGA shall constitute a violation of Seminole Nation law and subject the violator to fines, penalties, or other sanctions.

-(e) Standard of Review.

-The SNGA Gaming Commission and shall give deference to the regulations and/or challenged actions or decisions made pursuant thereto, unless the regulation and/or challenged action or decision is:

-- (1) Arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law; - (2) Contrary to the Constitution of the Seminole Nation or any right, power; privilege, or immunity under Seminole Nation law; or - (3) In excess of the authority delegated by this Title.
+An interim final regulation shall be enforceable immediately upon its publication on the website, however, that the SNGA shall accept written comments for a period of not less than thirty (30) days from the date of publication before the rule may be deemed final. - (d) Regulatory Effect.
+Regulations promulgated under this Title shall bind all persons, organizations, or vendors licensed under this Title within the scope of their License; gaming activities operated by SNGE; all visitors, guests and patrons of a gaming facility; and all persons employed by the Gaming Operation.
+Failure to comply with any regulation of the SNGA shall constitute a violation of Seminole Nation law and subject the violator to fines, penalties, or other sanctions. - (e) Standard of Review.
+The SNGA Gaming Commission and shall give deference to the regulations and/or challenged actions or decisions made pursuant thereto, unless the regulation and/or challenged action or decision is: - (1) Arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law; - (2) Contrary to the Constitution of the Seminole Nation or any right, power; privilege, or immunity under Seminole Nation law; or - (3) In excess of the authority delegated by this Title.

-[HISTORY: Ordinance No. 86-2; Ordinance No. 91-08, August 29, 1991; Codified by Law 91-12, November 16, 1991; Amended by Law No. 2001-12, December 1, 2001; Amended by Law No. 2004-05, March 6, 2004; ] Ordinance No. 09-08, June 6, 2009
+[HISTORY: Enacted by TO 86-2; amended by TO 91-08, August 29, 1991; codified by TO 91-12, November 16, 1991; amended by TO 2001-12, December 1, 2001; amended by TO 2004-05, March 6, 2004; amended by TO 09-08, June 6,